Cisco: Certifications

-A number of specialist technicians, sales, and datacenter certifications are also available.

 Cisco also provides training for these certifications via a portal called the Cisco Networking Academy.
 Qualifying schools can become members of the Cisco Networking Academy and then provide CCNA level or other level courses.
 Cisco Academy Instructors must be CCNA certified to be a CCAI certified instructor.

-Cisco is involved with technical education in 180 countries with its Cisco Academy program.
 In March 2013, Cisco announced its interest in Myanmar by investing in two Cisco Networking Academies in Yangon and Mandalay and a channel partner network.